intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/README.md

 ```

 **some important arguments**:
 - `per_device_train_batch_size`: batch size in training.
-In most of cases, larger batch size will bring stronger performance.
+In most cases, a larger batch size will bring stronger performance.
-- `train_group_size`: the number of positive and negatives for a query in training.
+- `train_group_size`: the number of positives and negatives for a query in training.
-There are always one positive, so this argument will control the number of negatives (#negatives=train_group_size-1).
+There is always one positive, so this argument will control the number of negatives (#negatives=train_group_size-1).
-Noted that the number of negatives should not be larger than the numbers of negatives in data `"neg":List[str]`.
+Noted that the number of negatives should not be larger than the number of negatives in data `"neg":List[str]`.
 Besides the negatives in this group, the in-batch negatives also will be used in fine-tuning.
 - `negatives_cross_device`: share the negatives across all GPUs.
 This argument will extend the number of negatives.
-- `learning_rate`: select a appropriate for your model.
+- `learning_rate`: select an appropriate for your model.
 Recommend 1e-5/2e-5/3e-5 for large/base/small-scale.
 - `temperature`: It will influence the distribution of similarity scores.
 - `query_max_len`: max length for query.
-Please set it according the average length of queries in your data.
+Please set it according to the average length of queries in your data.
 - `passage_max_len`: max length for passage.
-Please set it according the average length of passages in your data.
+Please set it according to the average length of passages in your data.
 - `query_instruction_for_retrieval`: instruction for query, which will be added to each query.
-You also can set it `""` to add nothing to query.
+You also can set it `""` to add nothing to the query.
 - `use_inbatch_neg`: use passages in the same batch as negatives.
-Default value is True.
+The default value is True.

 For more training arguments please refer to [transformers.TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments)

-## 5. Evaluate model
+## 5. Evaluation
 We provide [a simple script](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/evaluate.py) to evaluate the model's performance.
+We use two metrics: MRR (Mean reciprocal rank) and Hit (Hit Ratio).
+MRR is an internationally accepted mechanism for evaluating search algorithms.
+MRR emphasizes the position of ground truth in the retrieval list, the higher it is, the better.
+Hit emphasizes the accuracy of retrieval, that is, whether the ground truth is included in the retrieval items.

 * **before finetune**
 ```bash